TLii/SuiteCRM7-docker/README.md

 - `config_si.php` reads values from environment variables instead of hard-coding.

 ## Installation and usage
-This image only builds the SuiteCRM application and servers it, depending on your target stage, either with php-fpm or apache2.
+This image only builds the SuiteCRM application and serves it, depending on your target stage, either with php-fpm or apache2.

 For apache2 images, you must provide a database and port forwarding.
 The image only exposes port 80, so it is highly recommended to run a reverse proxy with TLS termination in front of it.